telerik/winforms-docs/wordsprocessing/concepts/style-properties.md

 {{endregion}}

 ## Style Properties Default Values

-The default values of all style properties are available in their [StylePropertyDefinitions](Style_Property_Definitions) and
-          cannot be changed.
+The default values of all style properties are available in their [StylePropertyDefinitions](Style_Property_Definitions) and cannot be changed.
 To set the default values of properties for particular document you can change the default styles for the document.

 The following code snippet illustrates how to get the default value for a style property:
-        #_C#_

 {{source=..\SamplesCS\WordsProcessing\Concepts\WordsProcessingStyleProperties.cs region=radwordsprocessing-concepts-style-properties_4}}
 {{source=..\SamplesVB\WordsProcessing\Concepts\WordsProcessingStyleProperties.vb region=radwordsprocessing-concepts-style-properties_4}}